-Fred Richards Park will be created from the former Fred Richards Golf Course, which closed in 2014.
-The 43-acre site, almost double the size of Centennial Lakes Park, is to become a multi-use park for a variety of activities year round.
+Fred Richards Park is being created from the former Fred Richards Golf Course, which closed in 2014.
+The 43-acre site, almost double the size of Centennial Lakes Park, will become a multi-use park for a variety of activities year round.

-This portion of the master plan will make multiple improvements to the east end entrance area in the Parklawn neighborhood.
+This portion of the master plan made multiple improvements to the east end entrance area in the Parklawn neighborhood at 4400 Parklawn Ave.